mia-platform/documentation/docs/paas/deployment_tools.md

 * a *Custom Resource Definition* called `Rollout`.

 :::warning
-The default behaviour of Argo rollouts is to **replace the existing deployments** manifests with the `Rollouts` manifest directly, that will handle the related pods; despite that, Argo rollouts allows to refer an existing deployment.
+The default behavior of Argo rollouts is to **replace the existing deployments** manifests with the `Rollouts` manifest directly, that will handle the related pods; despite that, Argo rollouts allows to refer an existing deployment.
 :::

 ### [Rollout CRD](https://argo-rollouts.readthedocs.io/en/stable/features/specification/)